Leeon123/CC-attack/README.md

 ## News

+Fixed some bug when doing requests.

 Now the script support https. :)

-And now you don't need to fill in "Page you want to attack:".

 "Download socks5 list" is added in this script.